 How fun are these nails??
 And you don’t have to do every finger on your hand either.
 You can choose just your thumb or ring fingers if you want a smaller statement.
 I saved all the extra decals in the studio bathroom closet so I can pop one on a nail whenever the mood strikes.
 You’ve heard of wearing your emotions on your sleeve, but I think it’s even more fun to wear them on your nails…xo.
 Laura 😉

 Credits // Author: Laura Gummerman, Photography: Laura Gummerman and Elsie Larson.
-Photos edited with A Beautiful Mess actions.
+Photos edited with A Color Story Desktop.